-Today is a great day to start a body brushing regime.
-You can read more about this topic on our blog
+Today is a great day to start a body brushing regime and do some exfoliation.

 The organs that eliminate toxins and waste products from the body are the bladder, the liver, the kidneys, the colon and of course the skin.
 In fact the skin, as the largest and most visible organ, is also the first to show any signs of imbalance or deficiencies.
 These signs include spots, lines or rings under your eyes.
 When the body is too overwhelmed with food, toxins, etc. it needs to find a quick way of ‘storing it all’.
 The skin is such a place and we sooner or later see the built up of all this and call it ‘cellulite’.

 A frequent ‘body brushing’ routine can’t magically brush all these toxins away, but it can improve the flood flow to the area and together with drinking enough water and using body oils, such as birch oil, it can help to eliminate them in a more efficient way.

 What are the benefits of body brushing ?

 It is simply the best and easiest way to remove dead cells from your body, making your skin feel and look wonderfully smooth.
 But this is not all.
 It also

 - Stimulates the blood circulation and makes your skin look like it is glowing

 - Stimulates and cleanses the lymphatic system

 - Tones the underlying muscle tissue,

 - A regular ‘body brushing’ routine tightens the skin and helps with premature ageing